Skip to Content

 1. To whom would you like to leave your assets?

-2. Who would you like to be responsible for important life and death decisions?
+2. Who would you like to be responsible for important decisions?

 You do not need to know exactly who you will name in every position before meeting with your attorney.
 Your attorney will help advise you in regard to these matters.
 Preparation of your documents, however, will be quicker if you bring to your initial consultation the names, addresses and phone numbers of all persons who may be a part of your estate plan.